Zamiko/DeepLiverSegmentation/webapp/embedded/README.md

 Current Progress

-- We're embedding the DICOM Viewer
+- We've embedded the DICOM Viewer
+- The configuration file (client.js) is prepped for integration of extensions, which will help with the implementation of the mask interface, as well as UI/UX changes.

 To do: